RESource-RE/SCD-WP7/README.md

 # Known issues

-PC port has no music, only sounds
+PC port has no music, only sounds (fixes will be in the pc-fixes branch)

 ## How to build